 - 10 to 19 years experience: S$64,000/year

-Please note that other income like bonuses, incentives, and other benefits aren’t counted in the number.
+The data does not include other income like bonuses, incentives, and other benefits.
 It’s possible that the amount of additional stipends also depends on your level of experience as a UI/UX designer.

 Salary For Other UX Related Jobs

-It has previously been mentioned that a UX designer will have to do everything.
+We have mentioned previously that a UX designer will have to do everything.
 However, if the company is big enough, they will separate the job responsibilities for the UX field.

 Referring to the various job listing websites like Indeed, MyCareersFuture, and Joblum, the salary for a UX writer in Singapore ranges from S$4,000 to S$12,000 per year.